-- a. identify and advise upon the legal, professional and ethical issues that may arise before accepting or during a specified assurance engagement; - discuss the issues which underlie the agreement of the scope and terms of an assurance engagement (new or continuing); - recognise the professional and ethical issues that may arise during an assurance engagement, explain the relevance and importance of these issues; - d. judge when to raise legal and ethical matters arising from assurance work with senior colleagues for review and possible referral to external parties, including reporting suspicions of money laundering; - e. formulate the approach suitable for management of the assurance engagement; - f. explain the principles and purposes of quality management of assurance engagements; - g. demonstrate how quality management processes improve the quality of assurance work: - h. describe how quality can be monitored and managed through procedures external to the organisation; - discuss the purposes and consequences of UK laws and other regulatory requirements surrounding assurance work; - j. explain, in non-technical language, significant current issues (including sustainability-related and climate-related risks and opportunities) being dealt with by the accountancy profession, government explain the main ways in which national legislation and other regulations affect the scope and nature of the audit and the appointment and removal of auditors (including the relationship between the law and auditing standards); and
+- a. identify and advise upon the legal, professional and ethical issues that may arise before accepting or during a specified assurance engagement; - b. discuss the issues which underlie the agreement of the scope and terms of an assurance engagement (new or continuing); - c. recognise the professional and ethical issues that may arise during an assurance engagement, explain the relevance and importance of these issues; - d. judge when to raise legal and ethical matters arising from assurance work with senior colleagues for review and possible referral to external parties, including reporting suspicions of money laundering;

+- e. formulate the approach suitable for management of the assurance engagement; - f. explain the principles and purposes of quality management of assurance engagements; - g. demonstrate how quality management processes improve the quality of assurance work; - h. describe how quality can be monitored and managed through procedures external to the organisation; - i. discuss the purposes and consequences of UK laws and other regulatory requirements surrounding assurance work; - j. explain, in non-technical language, significant current issues (including sustainability-related and climate-related risks and opportunities) being dealt with by the accountancy profession, government bodies, the national standard-setting body and the IAASB; - k. explain, using appropriate examples, the main ways in which sustainability and climate change affects assurance; and explain the main ways in which national legislation and other regulations affect the scope and nature of the audit and the appointment and removal of auditors (including the relationship between the law and auditing standards).